 Today, many internal IT departments, managed service providers (MSPs), help desk and service desk teams across the globe use Splashtop day-to-day as one of their core tools.
 With important attributes like robust security, superior user experience, and excellent customer service, Splashtop is a leading solution for remote control and support.

-Benefits of the New Service Desk Capabilities
+Benefits of the Service Desk Capabilities

 Increased Technician Efficiency with Powerful Routing and Organization

 The technicians who are part of a service desk can be organized according to customers, expertise, skill levels, and so on.
-Technicians can be organized into groups, incoming support requests can be routed via channels, and different technician groups can be assigned to handle different channels.
+Technicians can be organized into groups, incoming user-initiated support requests can be routed via channels, and different technician groups can be assigned to handle different channels.
 For example, all support requests from the graphics design department that uses Mac workstations exclusively can be routed to a dedicated channel, and that channel can be assigned to a technician group made up of Mac experts.
 With proper setting of roles, permissions, and granular controls, technicians are granted the minimum privileges needed to accomplish their tasks.
 Easy configuration of routing and organization results in improved technician efficiency and service level agreements (SLAs).